tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 COS billable items include storage capacity, number of requests, data retrieval and data traffic.
 Their detailed descriptions are shown below.
 To learn more about pricing, see [COS Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239).

-### Storage fee
+### Storage capacity cost

-The fee is calculated by storage capacity consumed.
+Storage capacity cost is billed based on storage capacity consumed.
 Storage capacity refers to the actual usage occupied by user data.
 See below for its metric and billing description.

 | Storage Capacity Metric | Applicable Storage Type | Metric Description | Billing Description |
 | ---------------- | -------------- | -------------------------------------- | ------------------------------------------------------------ |